pmillspaugh/100-days-of-code/log.md

 **Today's Progress**: Worked on recursion in JavaScript

 **Thoughts**: Solid understanding of basic recursion, but the permutations question was difficult.
-Will practice more difficult recursion problemts
+Will practice more difficult recursion problems

+**Link(s) to work**

+1. N/A

+### Day 44: Tuesday, February 16, 2021

+**Today's Progress**: Completed coding challenges on recursion, closure, and higher-order & callback functions in CS Bin.
+Learned about variable/function hoisting in JS.
+Learned about the JavaScript interpreter.

+**Thoughts**: Productive day learning and reviewing JS fundamentals

 **Link(s) to work**